micmejia/bible-dump/NKJV/Genesis/Gen 42.md

 Now Joseph _was_ governor over the land; and it was he who sold to all the people of the land.
 And Joseph's brothers came and bowed down before him with _their_ faces to the earth.

 ###### 7
-Joseph saw his brothers and recognized them, but he acted as a stranger to them and spoke [^a]roughly to them.
+Joseph saw his brothers and recognized them, but he acted as a stranger to them and spoke roughly to them.
 Then he said to them, "Where do you come from?"
 And they said, "From the land of Canaan to buy food."

 ###### 8
 So Joseph recognized his brothers, but they did not recognize him.

 ###### 9
 Then Joseph remembered the dreams which he had dreamed about them, and said to them, "You _are_ spies!
-You have come to see the [^b]nakedness of the land!"
+You have come to see the nakedness of the land!"

 ###### 10
 And they said to him, "No, my lord, but your servants have come to buy food.